NOCC Executive/Artistic Director Emerita

 Cheryl Dupont is the Artistic Director of the New Orleans Children’s Chorus and Youth Chorale.
-Although she is known throughout the United States for her work with children’s choirs, Cheryl is equally experienced at working with mixed choirs on the high school, college and adult levels.
+Although she is known throughout the United States for her work with children’s choirs, Cheryl is also experienced at working with mixed choirs on the high school, college and adult levels.
 She has many years of experience as a high school choral director, and served as Interim Director of Choral Activities at the University of New Orleans for the 1999-2000 academic year.
 Mrs. Dupont has also served as an Instructor of Voice at the University of New Orleans, Womens’ Chorus Director at Loyola University of the South, and as Associate Conductor of the Symphony Chorus of New Orleans.
 Other experience includes teaching and conducting on the elementary level and in churches.
-Her choirs have won numerous awards in music festivals throughout the South, and have appeared at state as well as regional conventions of the American Choral Directors Association (Savannah in 1992, Knoxville in 1994, and Orlando in 2000), the national convention of the Organization of American Kodaly Educators in 1998, and made their solo debut at Carnegie Hall in New York in June of 1997
+Her choirs have won numerous awards in music festivals throughout the South, and have appeared at state as well as regional conventions of the American Choral Directors Association and the national convention of the Organization of American Kodaly Educators.

 Mrs. Dupont is in demand as a guest conductor, clinician and adjudicator.
 She has conducted numerous all-state choirs throughout the country, and frequently conducts honor choirs for children, middle school, junior high and high school throughout the Southeast.
 She holds the Bachelor of Music Education degree in Piano and Voice and the Master of Music Education degree in Conducting Performance, both from Loyola University of the South, and the Artist-Teacher Diploma from the Choral Music Experience Institute.
 She is a Master Teacher for the Choral Music Experience Institute, working in the field of advanced training of choral teacher/conductors.
 For fifteen years Cheryl has directed CME courses in South Carolina, North Carolina and Kansas, and served as a Teaching Associate at CME Institutes in the US, England, Sweden, Scotland, Ireland and Wales.
-In addition, she is the Artistic Director and Conductor of the Crescent City Choral Festival, an annual choral festival for children throughout the United States, which is in its twelfth successful year.
-In 2006 she directed the Children’s Honor Chorus at the regional convention of the America Choral Directors Association in Charleston, WV, and in March of 2010, she conducted the Youth Treble Honor Choir at Western Division ACDA in Tucson, AZ.
-In April of 2009, Cheryl conducted a massed choir with orchestra at Carnegie Hall.
+In addition, she is the Artistic Director and Conductor of the Crescent City Choral Festival, an annual choral festival for children throughout the United States, which is in its fifteenth successful year.
+In 2006 she directed the Children’s Honor Chorus at the Southern regional convention of the America Choral Directors Association and in March of 2010, she conducted the Youth Treble Honor Choir at Western Division ACDA.

 Mrs. Dupont has assumed many leadership roles on the district level of the Louisiana Music Educators Association.
-An active member of the American Choral Directors Association, she served from 1993-1999 as Southern Division Repertoire and Standards Chairperson on the National Committee on Children’s Choirs.
-She is the founder and chairperson of the Louisiana ACDA Elementary All-State Honor Chorus and served two terms as president of the Association for Choral Music Education.
+An active member of the American Choral Directors Association, she was recently named the National Repertoire and Standards Chairperson for Children and Community Youth for ACDA, having previously served as Southern Division Chair.
+She is the founder and chairperson of the Louisiana ACDA Children’s All-State Chorus and served two terms as president of the Association for Choral Music Education.